 - You must be at least 16 years old and must apply in person at any of the Pennsylvania Department of Transportation (PennDOT) Driver License Centers.

-- If you are under 18, a duly completed Parent or Guardian Consent Form will be required.
+- If you are under 18, a duly completed Parent or Guardian Certification Form will be required.
 It will have to be notarized in case they do not accompany you to the centre.

 - A Noncommercial Learner's Permit Application will also be needed, duly completed.
 Your physician must attest here that you are medically allowed to drive.